MicrosoftDocs/cpp-docs/docs/text/how-to-convert-between-various-string-types.md

 ### Description

 This example demonstrates how to convert from a `_bstr_t` to other string types.
 The `_bstr_t` object encapsulates wide character `BSTR` strings.
-A `BSTR` string has a length value and does not use a null character to terminate the string, but the string type you convert to may require a terminating `NULL`.
+A `BSTR` string has a length value and doesn't use a null character to terminate the string, but the string type you convert to may require a terminating `NULL`.

 ### Code